-Let's say Sarah decides to pursue Liquid staking with a service like Lido instead of self-staking and exchange staking.
-Sarah sends 1 ETH ($100 cost basis) to Lido and receives 1 stETH coin. stETH represents the value of the initial staking deposit.
+Let's say Sarah decides to pursue Liquid staking with a service like Lido instead of solo-staking or exchange staking.
+Sarah sends 1 ETH ($100 cost basis; $1,000 fair market value) to Lido and receives 1 stETH coin. stETH represents the value of the initial staking deposit.
 Her stETH balance also goes up when she earns staking rewards.

 What if Ethereum 2.0 fails?

 The transition to Ethereum 2.0 is expected to evolve over multiple phases and may take several years to complete, or may never be completed.
-Self stakers, exchange stakers and liquid stakers have little to no control over the actual execution of the process.
+Stakers have little to no control over the actual execution of the process.
 Therefore, if crypto users lose their deposited ether, they may be able to write it off as an abandonment loss on their taxes.

 If you have any questions or comments about crypto taxes let us know on Twitter @CoinTracker.

 CoinTracker integrates with 300+ cryptocurrency exchanges, 8,000+ blockchains, and makes bitcoin tax calculations and portfolio tracking simple.